The Russian designer Roman Dolzhenko presents Mimic, an electric superbike concept that seems straight out of the Tron movie.

 Born from a sketch on a napkin (it looks like a cliché) and translated into a rendering with 3DS Max, this futuristic development of electric superbike arouses the curiosity of online users.
 This concept Will it ever come to life?

-The lack of straight lines gives the electric superbike a very futuristic, elegant and linear look.
-A fully digital dashboard that follows the curves of the "tank" shows the information about the vehicle very clearly.
-The headlights suggest a feline appearance to someone, (and to detractors that of a very pissed off parrot).
+The lack of straight lines gives the electric superbike a very futuristic, elegant and linear appearance.
+A completely digital dashboard that follows the curves of the "tank" shows vehicle information very clearly.
+The headlights suggest to some people a feline appearance (and to detractors that of a very angry parrot).

 Mimic, electric superbike for straights

-In his presentation of the concept Roman Dolzhenko is not lavish with details, but everyone is curious about one thing: what is Mimic's ability to turn?
+In his presentation of the concept Roman Dolzhenko is not lavish in details, but everyone is curious about one thing: what is Mimic's ability to turn?

 From the render I have the clear impression that the bike is unable to turn.

-Basically, says the author of the concept, it's the entire front end of the electric superbike that turns, but the steering angle is very small.
+In essence, says the author of the concept, it is the entire front part of the electric superbike that turns, but the steering angle is very small.

-A lot of style, little functionality?
-On the other hand, Tron's bike raced making the curves at right angles: it can fit.
+Lots of style, little functionality?
+On the other hand, Tron's motorbike ran through right-angle bends: it can fit.

 In any case, there are some stylistic solutions that I consider really interesting and fascinating: I would not be surprised if they were adopted in the design of the electric superbike of the future.